 So how to avoid these mistakes, and do more good?

-We’ve developed a four step process for working out which social problems are most urgent – where an extra year of work will have the greatest impact.
+We’ve developed three questions to ask yourself to work out which social problems are most urgent – where an extra year of work will have the greatest impact.

 You can use these steps to compare areas you could enter (e.g. education or health), or if you’re already committed to an area, you can compare projects within that area (e.g. research into malaria or HIV).